 Reported to have a net worth of around £20 million, his influence also extends to South Africa, where his support for a children’s home gives vulnerable youngsters a solid foundation in education.

-Closer to home, he is also chairman of Cheltenham Racecourse, which he helped guide through the difficulties of the Covid-19 pandemic and which, like Gloucester Rugby, lifts the hearts of thousands.
+Closer to home, he is also chairman of Cheltenham Racecourse, which he helped guide through the difficulties post-Covid and which, like Gloucester Rugby, lifts the hearts of thousands.

 Adam Vines